PeanutBase/BIND_annotation/scripts/braker/README.md

 ### Steps overview:

 1. Repeat mask genomes using `Repeatmasker`
-2. Use the hard-masked genomes for BRAKER predictions, using RNA-Seq and proteins as evidence.
+2. Use the hard-masked genomes for BRAKER predictions, using RNA-Seq as evidence.
 3. Tidy the `augustus.hints.gtf` file using genometools
 4. Run `TE-sorter` to find BRAKER predictions (genes/transcripts), that contain TE.